ansarker/ianportfolio/src/resources/blogpost/post5.md

 ### Some quote that I cherish...
 ___

-> People seldom do what they believe in.
-They do what is convenient, then repent.
+> 'People seldom do what they believe in.
+They do what is convenient, then repent.' - Bob Dylan

 > There will be a time would come when you can't share your moments with everyone equally.
 For that, chaos within loved one is must avoidable.